-The project site and surrounding area are relatively flat.
-Elevations on the project site range from approximately 1,567 to 1,582 feet above mean sea level and do not possess any slopes that could generate a landslide.
+The project site and surrounding area are relatively flat and do not possess any slopes that could generate a landslide.
 Therefore, the project would not cause or increase the potential for landslides, and impacts would be less than significant.

 The project would implement BMPs during construction consistent with the requirements of the Regional Water Quality Control Board - Santa Ana Region (RWQCB-SAR) and MVMC Chapter 8.10 that would minimize erosion potential by controlling storm water flows and minimization of topsoil loss.
 Therefore, compliance with the requirements of the RWQCB-SAR and MVMC would prevent substantial soil erosion or the loss of topsoil, and impacts would be less than significant.